My research

 For a link to my Research Statement click here.

-When divorce is a credible threat
+A higher-wage/lower-wage dichotomy for household bargaining: When divorce is a credible threat

 Working Papers